Contact Dr Paul Rostron

 Main research interests are corrosion, failure analysis and design of engineering controls to mitigate corrosion. synthesis of corrosion inhibitors.

-other research interests are in direct methanol fuel cells and alternative battery technology.
+other research interests are in direct methanol fuel cells, and Sustainable Aviation Fuel, and Materials in Extreme Environments

 Current activities